 'Prep Talk' #1 - 4 Strategies to Prepare for Your Performance Review

-Performance Reviews occur yearly so it's surprising to me that most employees are still caught off guard or believe that they do not need to do anything to prepare for this conversation.
+Performance Reviews typically occurs on a regular schedule so it's surprising to me that most employees are still caught off guard or believe that they do not need to do anything to PREPARE for this conversation.

 Here are 4 Strategies to make sure you’re